monarch-initiative/ELDER/README.md

 - `weighted`: Run analysis with weighted average embedding strategy
 - `bestmatch`: Run analysis with best match (term-set pairwise comparison) strategy
 - `generate-config`: Generate a configuration file from a template
+- `curate-index`: Index ontologies, search, and manage collections using CurateGPT integration

 Run `elder --help` for more information about the available commands and options.